A bowl of tomato soup rumbles in lazy circles inside the microwave.

 Across the house, my wife peers over the top of her novel and sniffs the air like a cat.

 “Ooooh,” she says, “can I have a just a tiny bit?”

 “I asked if you wanted lunch,” I tell her, “and you said no.”

 “I don’t want a whole sandwich,” she says, “just a bit of yours.”

-It was I who wanted a whole sandwich.
+It was I who wanted the whole sandwich.

 “And the soup?”
 I ask.